 As a result, ReqView successfully imports SPEC document with a list of use cases, GLOSSARY document with the definition of common terms, and traceability links between use cases to the related terms in the glossary:

-You can iteratively update ReqView documents imported from ReqIF, for instance stakeholder requirements from a customer using another RM tool.
+You can update (even iteratively) ReqView documents that were imported from ReqIF, for instance stakeholder requirements from a customer using another RM tool.

-ReqView importer persists ReqIF metadata describing the necessary IDs, types etc. to match documents and objects during successive imports.
-Mapping of attribute IDs that were already imported cannot be changed.
-You can press Customize and check the Show only new attributes checkbox in the Import ReqIF Package dialog to hide the already mapped attributes and see only new attributes in the ReqIF package.
+ReqView importer persists the necessary ReqIF IDs, types etc. to match documents and objects during successive imports.
+Mapping of attributes that have already been imported cannot be changed.
+You can press Customize and tick the Show only new attributes checkbox in the Import ReqIF Package dialog to hide the already mapped attributes and see only the new attributes in the ReqIF package.

-You can prevent updating a specific subset of attributes imported from a ReqIF file.
-For instance, if attributes describing supplier status and comment for stakeholder requirements are updated in ReqView and not in the original RM tool of the ReqIF file provided by your customer.
-To prevent overwriting a specific attribute during ReqIF import map the attribute to null
+You can prevent updating of a specific subset of attributes, e.g., if the supplier status and comment attributes for stakeholder requirements have been updated in ReqView but not in the source RM tool yet.
+To prevent overwriting of values of a specific attribute, map the attribute to null

 in the Import ReqIF Package dialog, see Set Object Attributes.